soanvig/yt-mirror/README.md

 # yt-mirror

+Do you use YouTube to listen to music, and you save it in bookmarks?
+I do.
+It would be cool to have all this music on your local PC as a backup or just offline access, wouldn't it?

+`yt-mirror` parses your browser bookmarks, looks for YouTube URLs, downloads movies, and converts them to a music file.
+It runs incrementally, so you can synchronize videos as they are added up - only new bookmarks will be downloaded.

-**This tool is still in active development, therefore it is not suitable for end-user**
+**This tool is still in active development**

-Some necessary things are still missing for MVP.
-See Issues for more details.

-Currently it works only on Linux (dependency on `mv` command - for Windows change `mv` to `move` in `Downloader.hs`)
+Currently it works only on Linux (dependency on `mv` command - for Windows change `mv` to `move` in `Downloader.hs`).

 ## Supported browsers